ematvey/ai-copywriter/README.md

 Trying to make it work.
 LSTMs seem to be less volatile then GRUs.
 Deeper nets (5 layers vs 3 layers) seem to converge to higher loss.

+Probably unnecessary warning: this is research project, not in any way suitable for production use.
+No API stability guarantee of any kind is given.
+If you want to derive from this work, copy-paste it!

 ## How to run
 Requires Python >=3.5 and TensorFlow r1.0.0.